Returning to running after an injury or a long break? Here’s what to know.

 I’m saying this as someone who absolutely loves running.
 I get it.
 Running is always my first choice for a workout.
-But I make sure I diversify my workout routine with things like riding the Peloton, hiking, strength training and, occasionally, yoga.
+But I make sure I diversify my workout routine with things like riding the Peloton, Pilates, strength training and, occasionally, yoga.
 I truly enjoy all of those so when I can’t run, while it’s disappointing, I at least have other workout options I enjoy.
 In fact, I’ve become pretty obsessed with the Peloton bike bootcamps and pilates these days!

 If you have an alternative exercise routine that you do enjoy, set goals with those!

 When I was recovering from my ankle tear, I set a goal to try a new Peloton class each time I rode – and found I LOVE the scenic classes without an instructor.
-(Here’s my review of the Peloton.)
-I also set a goal to hike once a month.
-It’s not exactly easy to hike where I live so I have to make a point to make it happen.
 I’m also making a point to do strength training 2-3x a week, even if it’s only for 10 minutes.

 Bottom line: When you only focus on running and your running achievements, it will be extremely frustrating when you can’t run or when your performance isn’t what it used to be.
 Don’t put all your workout eggs in one running basket!
 Try a variety of workouts, even before (perhaps especially before) injury or life happens.

 Avoiding future injuries

 Annnnd the question we all want the answer to: how do you avoid injuries?
 I wish I could guarantee that you won’t get injured with these tips, but things just happen!
 But, these tips will certainly help with overuse injuries and recurring injuries.

 - Stay consistent in your workout routines.
 Taking large chunks of time off and then diving right back in as if you hadn’t is a recipe for disaster.